tlee817/amex-credit-score-classification/README.md

   Enter or pick a customer ID to:

   1. See a list of matching customers.
-  2. Select one to v\*iew their monthly financial timeline.
+  2. Select one to view their monthly financial timeline.
   3. Generate a credit standing prediction (Poor / Standard / Good) for each month with probability indicators.

 - **Predict From New Data** : Use this when evaluating a hypothetical or newly onboarded customer by filling out a short form (age, income, debts, counts of cards/loans, etc.).